-At 4i we have identified to our clients that sometimes the smaller less expensive costs of chemically cleaning and de sludging aged heating/chilled/condenser systems can have as much as an impact in overall savings and co2 reduction as verses the cost of new expensive controls or boilers for example.
+At 4i we have identified to our clients that sometimes the smaller, less expensive costs of chemically cleaning and de-sludging aged heating/chilled/condenser systems can have as much as an impact in overall savings and CO2 reduction when compared to the cost of new expensive controls or boilers for example.

-We offer our clients with a “system health check” service, whereby we review the current condition of the system water and pipework, thermal imagery and if required metallurgical analysis of system pipework to establish system lifespan and its suitability for chemical de sludge.
+We offer our clients a “system health check” service, whereby we review the current condition of the system water and pipework, thermal imagery and if required metallurgical analysis of system pipework to establish system lifespan and its suitability for chemical de-sludge.

 For some systems it may only be possible to add a filter aid product along with temporary filters and magnets, in some cases installed side stream filter units.

 The above enables us to formulate a bespoke method for our clients to restore aged sludged systems, resulting in: